jbenner-radham/node-readme-md-cli/doc/README.md

 that `$PROJECT` represents the path to a project then an absolute path representation would be `$PROJECT/.config/readme-md/sections/usage.md`.

-The contents of this Markdown document will be trimed and posted directly below a "Usage" header following the "Install" section.
+The contents of this Markdown document will be trimmed and posted directly below a "Usage" header following the "Install" section.

 ### Testing Section